Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Heljarkambur – Hell’s Ridge

 The name of the ridge doesn’t do it justice.
 It’s called Heljarkambur, meaning ‘Hell’s Ridge’.
 But the surroundings and views are awe-inspiring.
-To the left of it is Hrunagil canyon, stretching out to the east of Morinsheiði.
+To the left of it lies Hrunagil canyon, stretching out to the east of Morinsheiði.

 Heljarkambur ridge and Hrunagil canyon.

-Sliding down gravelly slopes in Hvannárgil canyon…
+Sliding down gravelly slopes into Hvannárgil canyon…

-The track into Hvannárgil canyon
+Hiking route into Hvannárgil canyon

-To the right of Heljarkambur ridge the track descends into the convoluted canyon of Hvannárgil, and down more gravelly slopes again.
 You’ll pass beneath giant boulders clinging to the slopes above, troll faces watching over the canyon, and cross little glacial streams fed by waterfalls.

 Troll face watching over Hvannárgil canyon.

-Giant boulder, Hvannárgil canyon, hiking trail, Þórsmörk, Iceland
+Giant boulder, Hvannárgil canyon, Thórsmörk, Iceland.

 Giant boulders & glacial streams.